-Before we get into details about the Fuerteventura vegan scene, lets go through the journey to get there!
-Airports are not the most vegan-friendly places that exist but this is changing slowly, too.
-After a smooth check-in at Helsinki Airport, we stopped by Uppercrust at T2, near the departure gates.
-They offer speciality coffees with plant-based milk options.
-I ordered a oat cappuccino, to-go in my reusable bamboo cup.
-The onward flight from Helsinki (HEL) to Gran Canaria (LPA) was about 7hrs and late in the evening, so we decided it’s best to order an in-flight dinner.
-We usually don’t purchase anything on shorter flights.
+Before we get into details about the Fuerteventura vegan scene, let’s go through the journey to get there!
+Airports are not the most vegan-friendly places that exist, but this is changing slowly, too.
+After a smooth check-in at Helsinki Airport, we stopped by Uppercrust, near the departure gates.
+I ordered an oat cappuccino to-go in my bamboo cup.
+The onward flight from Helsinki (HEL) to Gran Canaria (LPA) was about 7 hrs and late in the evening, so we decided it’s best to order an in-flight dinner.

 In-flight meal, Norwegian Air

-Below we list 8+ restaurants we dined at while in Fuerteventura!
+Below, we list 8+ restaurants with vegan options in Fuerteventura!

 Calle la Milagrosa, 29, 35660 Corralejo, Las Palmas, Spain

-Quick stop for a brunch in a central square of Corralejo – you will find this small café run by dedicated people.
+Quick stop for a brunch in a central square of Corralejo Рyou will find this small caf̩ run by dedicated people.
 Good place, good people and good vibes.
 We ordered coffee, smoothie bowls, hummus toast and sandwich of the day.
-They accept only cash, not cards, but we found this to be common in many places on the island.
+They accept only cash, but we found this to be common in many places on the island.

 Av. los Lagos, 42, Local 3, 35650 El Cotillo, Las Palmas, Spain

-On our trip to the El Cotillo beach lagoons, we dropped by this small bio shop and vegan café for a bite.
-The oat milk latte was really good and then a delicious freshly made pumpkin pie – made my day.
-They have wraps and burgers plus a variety of desserts on the menu.
+On our trip to the El Cotillo beach, we dropped by this small bio shop and caf̩ for a bite.
+The oat milk latte was superb and then a delicious freshly made pumpkin pie Рmade my day.
+They have wraps and burgers, plus a variety of desserts on the menu.
 Happy Cactus also serves vegan brunches.
-Would recommend this place for a healthy tasty meal!
+Would recommend this place for a healthy, tasty meal!

 Calle Almte.
 Nelson, 3, 35660 Corralejo, Las Palmas, Spain

 Update Oct 2020: We are very sad to hear that this restaurant had to close.
-There is a new one in it’s place where you can find a couple of vegan meals as per the owner’s update.
+There is a new one called EL CHIGRE in it’s place where you can find a couple of vegan meals as per the owner’s update.

 Ordering food: The staff had an idea what was vegan so told us that there were two vegan burgers on the menu – the Beyond and a falafel burger, and that they didn’t have vegan cheese (at the moment?).
-So we ordered one of each, without any cheese.
-I don’t bother about cheese because it’s not healthy in any way and best to skip.
+So we ordered one of each, without cheese.
 My falafel burger was alright – crispy and a filling patty.
-Would recommend this place for the atmosphere and location.
+Would definitely recommend this place for the atmosphere and location.

 Calle Piragua, 5, 35625 Morro Jable, Las Palmas, Spain